GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 \c loraserver_as

 -- enable the pq_trgm extension
--- (this is needed to facilidate the search feature) create extension pg_trgm;
+-- (this is needed to facilitate the search feature) create extension pg_trgm;

 -- exit psql